skinny-framework/skinny-micro/README.md

 ### Simple Application

-The following is a minimum simple Servlet example. `skinny.micro.SkinnyListener` initializes Skinny Micro's environment.
+The following is a minimum Servlet example. `skinny.micro.SkinnyListener` initializes Skinny Micro's environment.

-As same as Scalatra, `_root_.Bootstrap` class (instead of `ScalatraBootstrap` for Scalatra) is detected by default.
-Of course, you can change the name of the Bootstrap class by configuring with an init parameter.
+As same as Scalatra, `_root_.Bootstrap` class (instead of `_root_.ScalatraBootstrap` for Scalatra) is detected by default.
+If you'd like to change the name of the `Bootstrap` class, it's also possible by specifying with Servlet's init parameter.

 Also take a look at [sbt-servlet-plugin](https://github.com/skinny-framework/sbt-servlet-plugin).
-The plugin will help you much when building Skinny applications.
+The plugin will help you much when building Servlet applications in Scala.

-See [samples](https://github.com/skinny-framework/skinny-micro/tree/master/samples) too for details.
+See [samples](https://github.com/skinny-framework/skinny-micro/tree/master/samples) for more examples.

 #### src/main/scala/app.scala